 Aconitase 1 (ACO1) is an enzyme in the citric acid cycle.
 Aconitase 1 is a dual function protein.
 Upon loss of an iron-sulfur cluster ACO1 becomes iron regulatory protein 1 (IRP1).
 IRP1 affects stability of mRNA transcripts of proteins involved in iron metabolism such as ferritin, DMT1, which is an iron transporter, and ferroportin, which is the only known iron exporter.
 Increasing iron levels switches IRP1 to ACO1 as IRP1 gains an iron-sulfur cluster.
 With a 4Fe-4S iron-sulfur cluster ACO1 can participate in the citric acid cycle and generate ATP.

-I think on-off disorders are due to wide swings in ACO1/IRP1.
-Suddenly the citric acid cycle is functioning and then the citric acid cycle is not functioning while at the same time there are swings in the regulation of iron regulated proteins.
+On-off disorders could be are due to wide swings in ACO1/IRP1 and the TCA cycle.
+Suddenly the TCA cycle is functioning and then the TCA cycle is not functioning while at the same time there are swings in the regulation of iron regulated proteins.
 Dietary iron could be associated with swings in on-off symptoms.An added wrinkle is that high IRP1 levels adversely affects copper absorption, however, copper is needed for iron metabolism.

 Iron chelators are being clinically tested in a number of neurodegenerative illnesses such as Alzheimer’s and Parkinson’s disease .
 I do not think iron chelation is going to work.
 In fact I think iron chelators will make Alzheimer’s and Parkinson’s worse.
 I very much hope I am mistaken.
 The difficulty isn’t iron per se but rather dysregulation of iron regulated biological processes.
-A sensible choice now is to stay away from iron supplements except for anemia.
-My ideas are very sensible but sensible ideas are wrong all the time.
+Sensible ideas are wrong all the time.
 Iron chelation is a very sensible approach to treatment of Alzheimer’s and Parkinson’s which I think is going to be disastrous.